 Protect your trees root system

-Most people are focused on what is above ground and forget the roll a tree root system plays on its stability.
+Most people are focused on what is above ground and forget the role a tree root system plays in its stability.
 Pruning tree roots close to the trunk, sealing the ground around a tree or compacting soil can all have devastating effects on your tree’s overall health and stability.

 Offence or defense